senzing-garage/knowledge-base/proposals/sdk-documentation/canonical-descriptions.md

 1. **addRecord**

-    - Loads a record into the repository and performs entity resolution.
+   - Loads a record into the repository and performs entity resolution
-        - Entity resolution occurs during the load.
-        - Options for how much information is returns.
+      - If a record already exists with the same data source code and record ID, it will be replaced.
+      - If the record definition contains DATA_SOURCE and RECORD_ID JSON keys, the values must match the dataSourceCode and recordID parameters.
+      - Flags control how the operation is performed and the content of the result.
+      - The data source code must be registered in the active configuration.

 1. **closeExportReport**

+    - FIXME: Start here.
     - Closes an export report.

 1. **countRedoRecords**